Chausse de Waterloo 9,

 In the 1950’s it often showed films concurrent with the Dixy Cinema, the same kind of programing catering more for adults like “La Chatte” in 1958, the same week as the Dixy Cinema.
 Third run after the Metropole then Francsais Cinema and Marni Cinema in Ixelles.

-The Tivoli Cinema closed in 1959.
-The family Rahm has planned to reopen it in 1961 with a bigger screen and more capacity of 1,000 seats, but it was finally demolished and became a parking lot, although we still recognize only the entrance.
+The Tivoli Cinema closed when it was destroyed by fire on 9th April 1959.
+The family Rahm has planned to reopen it in 1961 with a bigger screen and more capacity of 1,000 seats, but it and the whole block was finally demolished and became a parking lot, although we still recognize only the entrance.